It takes some chutzpah to decide you’re going to learn how to cook.

 Have fun out there.
 Eat well, live well, come home with all your fingers, don’t blow yourself up or set your kitchen on fire or eat anything poisonous.
 Best of luck!

-All images and content (C) Jim Gray, the Intrepid Gourmet, 2016, unless otherwise noted.
+All images and content (C) James Bradford Gray, the Intrepid Gourmet, 2016, unless otherwise noted.
 All rights reserved.